 I’m reading…I'm actually 'between books' right now.
 It won't last long, it never does.
 Read any good books lately?

 I’m praying for…direction & wisdom in making decisions that will impact Ben's future.

 A photo, video, link, or quote to share…This is one of Ben's Lego Creations--The Beach.
 If I could show you the moving parts you'd be impressed!
 It has a beach-restaurant that you walk up to (the door raises up to become an awning when the restaurant is open).
 Inside the building there's "fishing and water sports merchandise".
 He's thought of everything, even the sunbather, the surfer, and the boater.

 Thank you for stopping by!
 I hope you enjoy the musings of this homeschool mom.
-I am blessed to be a child of God, wife to my husband of 15 years, and mother of three beautiful children.
+I am blessed to be a child of God, wife to my husband of almost 19 years, and mother of three beautiful children.
 A few of my favorite things include coffee, bargains, great books and cooking (not necessarily in that order!).